 Tobacco creates a hospitable environment for bacteria and plaque - resulting in tissue damage and degradation of bones.
 This increases the possibility of tooth loss.
 Moreover, smoking and vaping can cause oral cancer.

 Make the best lifestyle choices to protect your teeth and have them white and bright just the way you like them.
-Also, visit your dentist once in six months or whenever there is a need to be in the know about your current oral health status.
+Also, visit Dentist in Houston, TX once in six months or whenever there is a need to be in the know about your current oral health status.